mmatheuspalma/trio-bike-challenge/README.md

 I would like to have the opportunity to write the Unit, E2e and API tests if possible.

-The tests that I was going to do if I have the chance:
+The tests that I was going to do if I have the chance ( it can be in a live coding interview ):
 - E2e Bike Rent
 - E2e Bike Amount/Pricing
 - E2e bike Rent Errors